Hazards in roof cavities

 • think about the type and location of insulation materials, electrical wiring and water or gas piping.

-Many homes built before the 1990s contain asbestos cement materials particularly in eaves, ceilings, access hole covers or asbestos heater flues.
+Many homes built before the 1990s contain asbestos cement materials particularly in eaves, asbestos heater flues, ceilings and ceiling hole covers.

 While working in a roof cavity